-- 83 Millennium Management, LLC is the general partner of Millenco, L.P.
-Israel A. Englander is the sole managing member of Millennium Management and as such has voting and dispositive control over the securities held by Millenco.
-According to Millennium Management, the foregoing should not be construed in and of itself as an admission by either of Millennium Management or Mr. Englander as to beneficial ownership of the shares owned by Millenco.
-The information set forth in the table relating to Millenco, L.P. is as of February 20, 2004. - 84 Oaktree Capital Management, LLC acts as the investment manager and agent for the Motion Picture Industry Health Plan-Active Member Fund with respect to the securities indicated in the table and as such has voting and dispositive power over the securities held by the fund.
+- 80 Oaktree Capital Management, LLC acts as the investment manager and agent for the Motion Picture Industry Health Plan-Active Member Fund with respect to the securities indicated in the table and as such has voting and dispositive power over the securities held by the fund.
 Lawrence Keele is a principal of Oaktree and is the portfolio manager for the fund on behalf of Oaktree.
-Mr. Keele and Oaktree disclaim beneficial ownership of the securities held by the fund. - 85 Oaktree Capital Management, LLC acts as the investment manager and agent for the Motion Picture Industry Health Plan-Retiree Member Fund with respect to the securities indicated in the table and as such has voting and dispositive power over the securities held by the fund.
+Mr. Keele and Oaktree disclaim beneficial ownership of the securities held by the fund. - 81 Oaktree Capital Management, LLC acts as the investment manager and agent for the Motion Picture Industry Health Plan-Retiree Member Fund with respect to the securities indicated in the table and as such has voting and dispositive power over the securities held by the fund.
 Lawrence Keele is a principal of Oaktree and is the portfolio manager for the fund on behalf of Oaktree.
-Mr. Keele and Oaktree disclaim beneficial ownership of the securities held by the fund. - 86 Advent Capital Management LLC acts as the investment manager for Municipal Employees with respect to the securities indicated in the table and as such has voting and dispositive power over the securities held by Municipal Employees.
+Mr. Keele and Oaktree disclaim beneficial ownership of the securities held by the fund. - 82 Advent Capital Management LLC acts as the investment manager for Municipal Employees with respect to the securities indicated in the table and as such has voting and dispositive power over the securities held by Municipal Employees.
 Paul Latronica is the portfolio manager for Municipal Employees on behalf of Advent Capital.
-Mr. Latronica and Advent Capital disclaim beneficial ownership of the securities held by Municipal Employees. - 87 Context Capital Management, LLC acts as the investment manager for National Bank of Canada with respect to the securities indicated in the table and as such has voting and dispositive power over the securities held by the bank.
+Mr. Latronica and Advent Capital disclaim beneficial ownership of the securities held by Municipal Employees. - Context Capital Management, LLC acts as the investment manager for National Bank of Canada with respect to the securities indicated in the table and as such has voting and dispositive power over the securities held by the bank.
 Michael Rosen and William Fertig are the managing members of Context Capital and the portfolio managers for the bank on behalf of Context Capital.
 Messrs.
 Rosen and Fertig and Context Capital disclaim beneficial ownership of the securities held by the bank.
-National Bank of Canada is an affiliate of Putnam Lovell, a registered broker-dealer. - 88 Bank of America Capital Management acts as the investment advisor for Nations Convertible Securities Fund with respect to the securities indicated in the table and as such has voting and dispositive power over the securities held by the fund.
+National Bank of Canada is an affiliate of Putnam Lovell, a registered broker-dealer. - Bank of America Capital Management acts as the investment advisor for Nations Convertible Securities Fund with respect to the securities indicated in the table and as such has voting and dispositive power over the securities held by the fund.
 Ed Cassens and Emma Yanfang C. Yan are the portfolio managers for the fund on behalf of Bank of America Capital Management.
 Mr. Cassens is also a director of Bank of America Capital Management.
-Mr. Cassens and Ms. Yan disclaim beneficial ownership of the securities held by the fund. - 89 Advent Capital Management LLC acts as the investment manager for the New Orleans Firefighters Pension/Relief Fund with respect to the securities indicated in the table and as such has voting and dispositive power over the securities held by the fund.
+Mr. Cassens and Ms. Yan disclaim beneficial ownership of the securities held by the fund. - 85 Advent Capital Management LLC acts as the investment manager for the New Orleans Firefighters Pension/Relief Fund with respect to the securities indicated in the table and as such has voting and dispositive power over the securities held by the fund.
 Paul Latronica is the portfolio manager for the fund on behalf of Advent Capital.
-Mr. Latronica and Advent Capital disclaim beneficial ownership of the securities held by the fund. - 90 Robert Citrino is the managing director of Nomura Securities International Inc. and as such has voting and dispositive power over the securities held by Nomura.
+Mr. Latronica and Advent Capital disclaim beneficial ownership of the securities held by the fund. - Robert Citrino is the managing director of Nomura Securities International Inc. and as such has voting and dispositive power over the securities held by Nomura.
 Mr. Citrino disclaims beneficial ownership of the securities held by Nomura except for his pecuniary interest therein.
 Nomura is a registered broker-dealer.